 Acts 8 records Philip in Samaria “performing” powerful miraculous healings most likely with the use of the same supernatural authority.
 As a result, many Samaritans believed.
 It does not say that Philip prayed to God for the sick and then left the results up to Him, as we do traditionally in the Church.

 Therefore the work of the Holy Spirit in the lives of the disciples after Pentecost did not at all negate or render obsolete the way in which Jesus had instructed them to proclaim the kingdom of God in the gospels.
-Rather the Holy Spirit enabled them to preach the gospel and heal the sick with incredible boldness, bringing multitudes into the kingdom of God.
+Rather, “the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you” (John 14:26).
+The Holy Spirit enabled the early disciples to preach the gospel and heal the sick—just as Jesus commanded them in the gospels—with incredible boldness, bringing multitudes into the kingdom of God.

 The work of the Holy Spirit is more than what has been taught